LAAC-LSCP/laac-lscp.github.io/docs/communication.md

 1) A schedule of the upcoming meetings in the LSCP every week, typically delivered on Fridays
 2) Emails from the department, tagged with [IEC], or from the ENS

-If you don't, please talk to Philippe.
+If you don't, please talk to Radhia.

 We typically have group meetings every Tuesday, which are mandatory.
 Typically on the first Tuesday of each month, it is a plenary meeting for the whole LSCP, which takes place 2-3:30 (including social time).
 The other Tuesdays, we usually have a team meeting where we discuss various topics and where people can present their work (11am-12pm).
 This is the perfect place to share news (did you get an abstract accepted somewhere? did you apply for a PhD program? etc) and ask general questions (what are some good books on the topic to read?).